-Just because you work from home doesn't mean you have to stay home all day.
-Take an afternoon break or take a lunch.
+Just because you work from home doesn’t mean you have to stay home all day.
+Take an afternoon break or take lunch.

-If you're craving some social interaction or simply want to be around people, get out of the house!
-I would frequently pack my lunch and eat at the park, with a walk afterwards.
+If you’re craving some social interaction or simply want to be around people, get out of the house!
+I would frequently pack my lunch and eat at the park, with a walk afterward.
 There were always people around and it was refreshing to not think about work for a little bit.